Fabzamm/Sentiment-Analysis-for-Maltese/README.md

 Two primary datasets were used across all models:

 * **Crowdsourced Dataset** – Collected via the annotation website (`combined_data.json` → CSV).
-* **JerBarnes Dataset** – Pre-collected Maltese language dataset with labeled sentiment.
+* **JerBarnes Dataset** – Pre-collected Maltese language dataset with labelled sentiment.

 Each dataset has several variants based on preprocessing options: